-- The direct and indirect land holdings of the scheme, including the unencumbered value of each land holding, and
+- The direct and indirect land holdings of the scheme, including the unencumbered value of each land holding.

 Complete your application form

-If the scheme is eligible to be registered as a declared wholesale unit trust scheme, this SmartForm must be completed by the trustee of the unit trust scheme seeking registration.
+If the scheme is eligible to be registered as a declared wholesale unit trust scheme, the online Duties Form 60 SmartForm must be completed by the trustee of the unit trust scheme seeking registration.